-What better choice than Passenger with their newest 2014 release and 6th studio album Whispers.
-Or more Mike Rosenberg with his latest and best, made with some studio musicians.
+What better choice would there be than Passenger with their 2014 release and 6th studio album Whispers.
+Or more, Mike Rosenberg with his latest and best made with some studio musicians.

 The tracks all come across as a bit flat.
-With clichés that were already used all over in former times.
-Whereas it is difficult to find new ones of course.
-But it does sometimes seem like beating a dead horse.
+With clichés galore that were already used all over in former times.
+Admittedly, it is sometimes difficult to find original subjects.
+But it does kinda sound like beating a dead horse after a while.
 A bit like Taylor Swift – the eternal prom queen now turned Madonna – singing that coming to New York is such a great thing.
-Of course totally different style, but missing depth nonetheless.
+Of course a totally different style, but missing depth nonetheless.

-And also it is mostly a reflective album after all.
-And perhaps too much so, for most of today’s audiences.
+Perhaps a tad too much so, for most of today’s audiences.
 Delivered in some sort of a subdued and reserved style, but it seems to come from the heart.
-And sometimes you would like to shake the singer to come out of himself a bit more and inject some more energy into the tune.
+And sometimes you would like to shake the vocalist to come out of himself a bit more, and inject some more energy into the tune.

 But having said all that, Passenger delivers a pretty good production after all.
-But for sure does not have the reach of its 2012 predecessor.
-Just think of the superb folk ballad Let her go – difficult to match that one.
-By and large it is a jumble of super soft Folk songs that kind of blend into one another.
-It could have been a bit louder for my taste!
+But for sure Whispers does not have the reach of its 2012 predecessor.
+Just think of the superb folk ballad Let her go.
+Difficult to match that one.
+By and large, the album contains a jumble of super soft Folk songs that kind of blend into one another.

-All this is best consumed with a dram of whiskey in front of the fire when the winter wind is howling outside.
-You need to be in somewhat of a melancholy mood for it.
-So, if you are in for some real quiet, soulful song writing and open heart discourse, then this is your album to enjoy.
+All this is best consumed with a dram of whiskey in front of the fire.
+When the winter wind howls outside through a snowstorm.
+You need to be in somewhat of a melancholy mood for it, too.
+So, if you are in for some real quiet, soulful songwriting and open heart discourse, then this is your album to enjoy.
 As many fans so avidly do.